This piece is a summary of Herd Immunity and Immunization Policy: The Importance of Accuracy, published in v. 94 of the Oregon Law Review.

-Holland and Zachary suggest that the duty to children “is suspect, because there is no clear analog in common law criminal or tort systems” – but parens patriae is neither new, nor controversial.
-The term simply has a different meaning that the duty as use in the other contexts, and confusing the two is a legal error.
+Holland and Zachary suggest that the duty to children “is suspect because there is no clear analog in common law criminal or tort systems” – but parens patriae is neither new nor controversial.
+The term simply has a different meaning that the duty as used in the other contexts and confusing the two is a legal error.

 2. Herd immunity is unachievable.

 Second, the authors suggest herd immunity is unachievable.
 To do that, they define herd immunity as “the complete removal of a disease from society” (p.
 8).
 But that is not how herd immunity is defined in the very paper they rely on, and it is not how the term is used from a public health perspective.

 In their claim that herd immunity is unachievable, they also ignore abundant data supporting it.
-That data includes the dramatic decline of vaccine preventable diseases after introduction of the vaccine; studies showing that it’s safer to be unvaccinated in a community with high immunization rates than vaccinated in a community with low immunization rates.
+That data includes the dramatic decline of vaccine-preventable diseases after the introduction of the vaccine – studies showing that it’s safer to be unvaccinated in a community with high immunization rates than vaccinated in a community with low immunization rates.
 Furthermore, studies showing that vaccinating children has a general protective effect on adults and the community, as well.
 In other words, there is abundant evidence that herd immunity from vaccines works.

 In part, the claim that herd immunity does not work relies on a claim that vaccines only offer short duration of immunity, a claim raised by many anti-vaccine sites – but which is only true for some vaccines (pdf ).

 3. Herd immunity may be undermined by individual choices